mhightower83/Spi0Utils/examples/README.md

 For compatible SPI Flash memory, the SPI Flash can be setup to ignore GPIO pins 9 and 10 allowing them to be used on ESP-12F modules and NodeMCU dev boards.

-This is a more generalized example.
+This is a more comprehensive example.
 It should handle more of the less conforming Flash memories.
 Like GigaDevice GD25QxxC, GD25QxxE, EON EN25Q32C

 ## [SFDPHexDump](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/SFDPHexDump)